asmosel/LucyDB/readme.md

 ## Usage

 Include the file in your project to begin using.
 This implementation is written in vanilla JavaScript and should work on any browser supporting LocalStorage.
-The support of LocalStorage is not currently performed as part of this file.
+The support of LocalStorage is not currently checked as part of this file, do that yourself if you want.
+This will be expanded to provide a fallback, maybe.

 ## API Reference